 There are two things that might make beekeeping more enjoyable - honey bees that don't sting and bee equipment that is weightless.
 Weightless bee equipment is almost a reality.
 My friend, Harms Kluehoff, has it figured out.
 He uses full-depth hive bodies for honey supers.
 To most of us, these boxes can easily weigh eighty pounds.
 But to him, they are weightless.
 "I hire the Gillespie twins.
 Six-three, two-hundred-pound lads.
 They do all my lifting.
 You probably don't have a set of Gillespies in your neighbourhood, so maybe you'd appreciate light-weight bee equipment as an alternative.

 I started to think about my bee boxes these past few weeks because the bee work is over and I have a bit of time.
 My bees are wrapped.
 Most of my honey has been sold at ten dollars a pound on the Internet.
 There's not a lot to do, except sit back and think about bee equipment.
 This is the time of year when most of us think too much.

-Read, Learn, Know - Ron's First Book, Ron's Bee Blog, and Ron's Geo Blog.
+Read, Learn, Know: Ron's First Book Ron's Second Book Ron's Bee Blog Ron's Geo Blog